September 11, 2008

 Companies such as Aveda and Abi Ferrin are banking that the “green” approach to fashion is sustainable.
 Many designers have also agreed to avoid fur and use only post-consumer recycled paper for invitations.

 Designer Abi Ferrin uses recycled materials for her clothing tags.
-Although the printing costs are 15 percent higher, she told Reuters that the extra costs evens out because more people are buying her products.
+Although the printing costs are 15% higher, she told Reuters that the extra costs evens out because more people are buying her products.

 Gen Y and Millennials, who represent about $520 billion in buying power, are including clothing in their organic purchases.